- Grad Students

 Counseling appointments are free to currently enrolled degree-seeking students of the UW-Seattle campus.
 If you are a UW alum, please click here for information about career counseling services.
 Counseling services are not available to students in certificate programs, to UW Bothell or Tacoma students, or to alumni of other colleges or universities.

 Currently enrolled degree seeking students may sign up for 15-minute Same-Day session appointments at The Career Center.
 Same-Day sessions take place between 10am - 3pm Monday thru Friday.
 To reserve a specific 15 minute timeblock, please come to the Career Center anytime after 8am on the day you want to be seen.
+Same Day Session Information.

 For information about other Puget Sound Career Resources, click here.

 The UW Counseling Center, located in 401 Schmitz Hall, provides assessment testing on personality/temperament (Myers Briggs Type Indicator/MBTI) and interests (Strong Interest Inventory).
-Click here for more information about these widely used instruments.